Ford Thunderbird: Ninth generation (1983–1988)

-For 1987, the Thunderbird received a significant refresh complete with new sheet metal and a revised front fascia with aerodynamic composite headlamps.
-Mechanically, the car was mostly unchanged.
-The V6 models carried over port fuel injection from 1986, while the Turbo Coupe's turbocharged four-cylinder engine gained an intercooler, increasing output to 190 hp and 240 lb of torque.
+For 1987, the Thunderbird received a significant refresh, complete with new sheet metal and a revised front fascia with aerodynamic composite headlamps.
+Mechanically, the car was little changed.
+The V6 models carried over the CFI from 1986, while the Turbo Coupe's turbocharged four-cylinder engine gained an intercooler, increasing output to 190 hp and 240 lb of torque.
+For the 1988 model year the V6 gained SEFI multiport fuel injection with power increasing substantially, from 120 hp to 140 hp.

 Tenth generation (1989–1997)

-On December 26, 1988, a completely redesigned Thunderbird was introduced as a 1989 model along with the similar Mercury Cougar.
+In late 1988, for the 1989 model year, a completely redesigned Thunderbird was introduced, along with the similar Mercury Cougar.
 The new Thunderbird was developed on Ford's MN12 (mid-sized North American Project 12) platform, which had been in development since 1984.
-Featuring a 9-inch (229 mm) longer wheelbase than the previous-generation Thunderbird and a four-wheel independent suspension, with short-and-long arms and a spring strut assembly in the front and multiple links in the rear, the car offered better handling and ride quality.
+Featuring a 9-inch (229 mm) longer wheelbase than the previous-generation Thunderbird and a four-wheel independent suspension, the car offered better handling and ride quality.